blues/app-accelerators/56-commercial-plug-load-after-hours-waste-dashboard/README.md

 ### Retry and error handling

+The firmware's resilience comes from a handful of deliberate choices, each guarding against a specific failure mode that shows up in real field deployments.
+They are worth understanding together, because they interlock.

-- The first `hub.set` call uses `sendRequestWithRetry(req, 10)` with a 10-second window.
-This covers the cold-boot I²C race condition documented in the `note-arduino` library where the host comes up before the Notecard's I²C peripheral is ready.
+**Surviving the cold-boot I²C race.** The first `hub.set` call uses `sendRequestWithRetry(req, 10)` with a 10-second window.
+This covers the cold-boot I²C race condition documented in the `note-arduino` library, where the host comes up before the Notecard's I²C peripheral is ready.
+Without the retry window, the very first request after power-up could fail simply because the host won the boot race.

-- `readChannelAmpsRMS` clamps its return value to zero if the computed value is negative (a defensive guard; the sqrt-based computation will not naturally produce a negative result under normal ADC conditions).
-A CT that is plugged in but clamped around a conductor carrying near-zero current reads near zero — the CT output shorts tip to sleeve at the bias potential, so the bias-subtracted RMS is genuinely small.
-By contrast, a CT cable that is *unplugged* leaves the analog input floating: with no drive path to the bias node, the pin can pick up arbitrary levels through stray 60 Hz capacitive coupling from the panel environment and produce large or erratic ADC readings, not a predictable near-zero floor.
-There is no explicit per-channel fault-detection mechanism in this firmware; open-input and zero-load conditions are not distinguished.
+**Distinguishing a zero-load circuit from a sensor fault — and why this design does not.** `readChannelAmpsRMS` clamps its return value to zero if the computed value is negative (a defensive guard; the sqrt-based computation will not naturally produce a negative result under normal ADC conditions).
+It is important to understand what a near-zero reading does and does not tell you. **A CT that is plugged in but clamped around a conductor carrying near-zero current reads near zero** — the CT output shorts tip to sleeve at the bias potential, so the bias-subtracted RMS is genuinely small. **By contrast, a CT cable that is *unplugged* leaves the analog input floating:** with no drive path to the bias node, the pin can pick up arbitrary levels through stray 60 Hz capacitive coupling from the panel environment and produce large or erratic ADC readings, *not* a predictable near-zero floor.
+Crucially, **there is no explicit per-channel fault-detection mechanism in this firmware**; open-input and zero-load conditions are not distinguished.
+Treat that as a known limitation rather than a guarantee that every channel is healthy.

-- The `INVALID_SENTINEL` (`-9999.0`) value in summary Notes is emitted only when `n_arms[ch] == 0` at summary time.
-In practice, every configured channel receives a read on every wake cycle, so this guard is rarely reached; its primary purpose is to protect the `safeAvg` helper against a logic fault where a channel is skipped entirely.
-Downstream consumers should not treat it as a per-sample sensor-fault indicator.
+**The `INVALID_SENTINEL` value is not a sensor-fault flag.** The `INVALID_SENTINEL` (`-9999.0`) value in summary Notes is emitted only when `n_arms[ch] == 0` at summary time.
+In practice, every configured channel receives a read on every wake cycle, so this guard is rarely reached; its primary purpose is to protect the `safeAvg` helper against a logic fault where a channel is skipped entirely. **Downstream consumers should not treat it as a per-sample sensor-fault indicator.**

-- `fetchEnvOverrides` makes up to two attempts (an initial request and one retry after a 250 milliseconds pause) to absorb transient Notecard I²C hiccups at wake.
+**Retaining last-known-good configuration through transient I²C failures.** `fetchEnvOverrides` makes up to two attempts — an initial request and one retry after a 250-millisecond pause — to absorb transient Notecard I²C hiccups at wake.
 On success, the effective configuration is captured into `AppState.saved_cfg` and persisted alongside the accumulator state in the `NotePayloadSaveAndSleep` payload.
-On subsequent wakes the saved configuration is restored from `saved_cfg` *before* `fetchEnvOverrides` is called, so a transient I²C failure retains the last known-good values rather than silently reverting to compile-time defaults for that cycle.
-On cold boot, `env.get` returns an empty body because the Notecard's local cache is not yet populated — the device runs on compile-time defaults for that first wake.
+On subsequent wakes the saved configuration is restored from `saved_cfg` *before* `fetchEnvOverrides` is called, so **a transient I²C failure retains the last known-good values rather than silently reverting to compile-time defaults for that cycle.** On cold boot, `env.get` returns an empty body because the Notecard's local cache is not yet populated — the device runs on compile-time defaults for that first wake.

+There is an important timing consequence here.
 Env vars pre-provisioned in Notehub before power-up reach the Notecard's local cache during the first successful cellular sync; `fetchEnvOverrides` picks them up on the next host wake after that sync, and if `report_interval_min` changed, `hubConfigure` re-applies the new outbound cadence immediately.
-Note that `hubConfigure` sets `inbound:360`, meaning the Notecard pulls fresh env vars from Notehub only every 6 hours.
-An env var changed in Notehub while the device is already running will not appear on the device until that next inbound sync fires — it does not take effect on the next 60-second host wake.
-To push a change sooner, connect a USB cable on-site, flip the Notecarrier CX DIP switch to `NC`, and issue `{"req":"hub.sync"}` directly over the serial connection — Notehub-terminal commands are subject to the same `inbound:360` delivery window and cannot trigger an immediate sync on a sleeping periodic device.
+But note that **`hubConfigure` sets `inbound:360`, meaning the Notecard pulls fresh env vars from Notehub only every 6 hours.** An env var changed in Notehub while the device is already running will *not* appear on the device until that next inbound sync fires — it does not take effect on the next 60-second host wake.
+To push a change sooner, connect a USB cable on-site, flip the Notecarrier CX DIP switch to `NC`, and issue `{"req":"hub.sync"}` directly over the serial connection.
+Be aware that **Notehub-terminal commands are subject to the same `inbound:360` delivery window and cannot trigger an immediate sync on a sleeping periodic device.**

-- `defineTemplates` is called unconditionally at every boot — `note.template` is idempotent, so re-issuing it on an intact Notecard is a no-op.
-Re-issuing after a Notecard factory reset or card replacement restores the fixed-schema binary encoding before any `note.add` calls reach the Notecard, eliminating the window where Notes could be queued against a missing template.
-Template-confirmation flags are tracked **per Notefile** (`g_summary_template_applied`, and `g_alert_template_applied` in `PLUG_LOAD_ALERTS` builds): a transient I²C failure registering one template does not gate emission on the other Notefile.
-Both flags are non-persisted per-boot variables; they are not stored in `AppState` because a host-side boolean cannot reliably reflect Notecard state across a card reset or swap.
+**Idempotent template definition survives card resets and swaps.** `defineTemplates` is called unconditionally at every boot — `note.template` is idempotent, so re-issuing it on an intact Notecard is a no-op.
+Re-issuing after a Notecard factory reset or card replacement restores the fixed-schema binary encoding *before* any `note.add` calls reach the Notecard, eliminating the window where Notes could be queued against a missing template.
+Template-confirmation flags are tracked **per Notefile** (`g_summary_template_applied`, and `g_alert_template_applied` in `PLUG_LOAD_ALERTS` builds), so a transient I²C failure registering one template does not gate emission on the other Notefile.
+Both flags are non-persisted per-boot variables; they are deliberately *not* stored in `AppState`, because a host-side boolean cannot reliably reflect Notecard state across a card reset or swap.

-- Per-channel alert cooldowns (`alert_last_unix[]`) are persisted across sleep cycles in the `AppState` payload, so a circuit that fires an alert at 23:55 cannot fire again until `alert_cooldown_min` has elapsed regardless of how many sleep boundaries fall in between.
+**Alert cooldowns persist across sleep.** Per-channel alert cooldowns (`alert_last_unix[]`) are persisted across sleep cycles in the `AppState` payload, so **a circuit that fires an alert at 23:55 cannot fire again until `alert_cooldown_min` has elapsed** — regardless of how many sleep boundaries fall in between.

 ### Key code snippet 1: template definition